jenyss/OneConnection/README.md

 </code>

 <b>5.
 Configure Environment Variables</b><br>
 This is a crucial step: you need to define all variables required for the OneConnection application to successfully execute the generated Python code and connect to the respective tool.
-Ensure all API keys and other necessary variables are included in this file so they can be properly mapped and utilized in your Python code.
+Ensure all API keys and other necessary variables related to the tool - you are attempting to connect to, are included in the <code>env</code> file so they can be properly mapped and utilized in your Python code.
-Create <code>oneConnection.env</code> in your root project folder and add your environment-specific variables (e.g., API keys, tokens).
+Create <code>oneConnection.env</code> in your root project folder and add your variables (e.g., OPENAI_API_KEY, AWS_SECRET_ACCESS_KEY, ...).

 <b>6.
 Set-up Large Language Model Connection</b><br>
 OneConnection currently supports connectivity with OpenAI models, but you can easily add support for other models.
 The LLM in use is configured in chat_helpers.py.
-There are helper functions (currently commented out) in (TODO: list files) that you can use to test your LLM connection.
+There are helper functions (currently commented out) that you can use to test your LLM connection.
 Simply uncomment them to test and ensure your LLM setup is working correctly.
 An additional button will appear in the User Interface.

+<b>index.html</b> Uncomment the button "Test OpenAI" and the event listener "testOpenAI".
+<b>app.py</b> No changes required, <code>/test_openai</code> passes forward to <code>executor.py</code>.
+<b>executor.py</b> No changes required, <code>test_completion<code> calls <code>test_openai_connection</code> in <code>chat_helpers.py</code>.
+<b>chat_helpers.py</b> No changes required, <code>test_openai_connection</code> passes the prompt to the model and returns its reposne.

 ### Step 3: Frontend Setup (HTML/CSS)